trendoman/local/notes/cpp/pointers.md

 // Smart pointers automatically deallocate memory when the smart pointer object goes out of scope, for example when the function has finished executing.

 // There are three smart pointer types in C++: std::unique_ptr, std::shared_ptr and std::weak_ptr, all defned in the <memory> header.
-// The unique_ptr is analogous to an ordinary pointer, except
-// that it will automatically free the memory or resource when the unique_ptr goes out of scope or is
+// The unique_ptr is analogous to an ordinary pointer, except that it will automatically free the memory or resource when the unique_ptr goes out of scope or is deleted.
-// deleted.
-A unique_ptr has sole ownership of the object pointed to.
-One advantage of the unique_
-// ptr is that it simplifes coding where storage must be freed when an exceptional situation occurs.
+// A unique_ptr has sole ownership of the object pointed to.
+One advantage of the unique_ptr is that it simplifes coding where storage must be freed when an exceptional situation occurs.
 // When the smart pointer variable leaves its scope, the storage is automatically freed.
-You can also
-// store a C-style array in a unique_ptr.
+You can also store a C-style array in a unique_ptr.
 Use std::make_unique<>() to create a unique_ptr.
 // For example, instead of writing the following:

 ### via make_unique ... // C++14